-Commentors raised concerns about the permitting of emergency diesel engines and how their new permitting status will relate to New Source Review requirements (e.g., BACT, offsets and modeling), Part 70 permits, and how the APCD will treat engine replacements.
+Commentors raised concerns about the permitting of emergency standby diesel engines and how their new permitting status will relate to New Source Review requirements (e.g., BACT, offsets and modeling), Part 70 permits, and how the APCD will treat engine replacements.
+These comments are addressed in the following paragraphs.